kruthof/kruthof.github.io/_projects/refida/french49.md

 ## Overview

 The dataset is based on the [49 industry portfolios data](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/Data_Library/det_49_ind_port.html) published by Kenneth R. French using equally weighting method.
-The original data features missing values until around 1969.
-This time episode is excluded, resulting in a time window of 1969 - 2021.
-Preprocessing generates various technical indicators for each portfolio and changes the shape of the data frame, to make it more convenient for subsequent analysis.
+The original data features missing values until mid 1969.
+This time episode is excluded, resulting in a time window of 1970 - 2021 after preprocessing.
+Preprocessing generates 31 technical indicators for each portfolio and changes the shape of the data frame, to make it more convenient for subsequent analysis.

 ***

 ## Features

-While the original dataset by French contains return values, the French49 dataset converts these into price data using 100 as starting values for each portfolio in 1969.
-Beside these price information, the dataset contains the following features:
+While the original dataset by French contains return values, the French49 dataset converts these into price data using 100 as starting values for each portfolio in July 1969.
+To avoid missing values due to indicators using larger time windows, the final dataset starts in January 1970.
+Beside price information, the dataset contains the following features:

 * Bollinger Bands: ...
 * ...